 - Keep your dog leashed in all areas of the park, including the trails.
 Dogs aren't allowed in the picnic areas.
 Thank you in advance for immediately picking up your dog's waste and properly disposing of it.

-- View Wildlife in Burnaby so you know what to do if you see a coyote, bear or a cougar on the trail.
+- View our Wildlife in Burnaby page so you know what to do if you see a coyote, bear or a cougar on the trail.